RutaCodes/ShortProjects/ANOVA/ExerciseScience/ReadMe.md

 - C1
 - C2

-where "1" is the group with "tighter" elbows and "2" is the group with "more flexible" elbows.
+where "1" is the group with below average elbow extension range of motion and "2" is the group with above average elbow extension range of motion.

 Two main questions of this study were:
 - Is there a difference when comparing the passive and/or active neural mobs groups to the control?